TrentWantman/mmexpertsystem/backend/README.md

 ## Troubleshooting

 ### "Firestore API not enabled"
-Go to Firebase Console > Firestore Database and create the database.
+Go to Firebase Console > Build > Firestore Database and create the database.

 ### "Invalid API key" for Gemini
 Make sure your Gemini API key is correct and the Gemini API is enabled in your Google Cloud project.